-Let us get to know about Saint David’s day, an annual celebration in Wales to honor St. David, the patron saint of Wales.
+Let’s learn about Saint David’s Day, an annual celebration in Wales honoring St. David, the patron saint of Wales.

 “Dydd Gŵyl Dewi Hapus!”